wneessen/go-mail-website/content/en/community/guide.md

 * Testing PRs to ensure that they work correctly

-If you chose to test if someone's bug report is reproducible on your local system, then feel free to add a comment on the issue confirming this with the output of wails doctor.
+If you chose to test if someone's bug report is reproducible on your local system, then feel free to add a comment on the issue confirming this with the output of your test program.

 To test PRs, choose a PR to test and check if the PR description has the testing scenarios listed.
 If not, please ask the person who opened the PR to provide that list.
 Once you have determined a valid test scenario, please report your